cyberark/conjur-oss-helm-chart/conjur-oss/UPGRADING.md

 2. Delete the Kubernetes secret for the database SSL certificate.
-(Note: this is optional if the current database SSL certificate was set explicitly, but mandatory if the SSL certificate and key were auto-generated by the Conjur OSS Helm chart):
+(Note: this is optional if the current database SSL certificate was set explicitly, but mandatory if the SSL certificate and key were auto-generated by the Conjur Open Source Helm chart):

 ```sh-session
 $  CONJUR_NAMESPACE="<conjur-namespace>"